 What Are the Benefits of Hypnosis?

-The hypnotic state allows a person to be more open to discussion and suggestion.
-It can improve the success of other treatments for many conditions,
+The hypnotic state allows a person to be more open to therapeutic input and suggestions.
+It is used as a psychotherapeutic intervention, when indicated, to improve the successful treatments of many indications, including:

 Phobias, fears, and anxiety